lengfeld/blockdiff/blockdiff.md

 Pass the argument '--fast' to only read and print the information from the header and footer structure in the patch file.
-This speeds up the execution time considerably, because not the whole file must be traversed.
-Note: Not all information can be printed and the 'patch' argument must be seekable, e.g. reading from stdin fails.
+This speeds up the execution time considerably, because the program must not traverse the whole patch file.
+Note: Not all information can be printed, the 'patch' argument must be seekable, e.g.  reading from stdin fails, and not every data corruption of the patch file can be detected.

 If the consumed patch file is corrupted, e.g. contains a bitflip, the command aborts, prints an error message on stderr and returns the exit code `6`.